 - are permanent Australian citizen or resident;

-- are studying on-campus at JCU (NOTE: hybrid online/face-to-face study models are also acceptable at this time due to COVID) am enrolled in an Undergraduate Course as a Commonwealth supported student at the Cairns or Townsville campus of James Cook University;
+- are studying on-campus at JCU (NOTE: hybrid online/face-to-face study models are also acceptable at this time due to COVID) am enrolled in an Undergraduate or Postgraduate Coursework Course at the Cairns or Townsville campus of James Cook University;

 - are enrolled in a minimum of two subjects (6 credit points) per semester